 The investments from governments and corporations are sometimes codependent.
 As an example, In March 2021, the Government of Canada announced a $40M investment into D-Wave Systems.
 The company, in turn, committed to creating and maintaining 200 jobs.
 Such a number of new jobs can serve as a seed for turning an area into a hub of quantum computing in support of strategic government priorities.

 If you believe that “money talks,” quantum is going mainstream.
-Corporations look at quantum as a dramatic growth opportunity, and governments believe that their countries can’t be left behind in this race.
+Corporations look at quantum as a dramatic growth opportunity, and governments believe that their countries can’t be left behind – quantum is the new space race.